Research

 Ferrofluids are colloidal mixtures composed of nanoscale ferromagnetic, or ferrimagnetic, particles suspended in a carrier fluid, usually an organic solvent or water.
 They have important applications in biomedicine, hydraulics and power generation.
 They are also model systems for the investigation of the magnetic characteristics and relaxation phenomena in magnetic nanoparticles.
 From a fundamental physics standpoint, it is proposed that blocking of magnetic nanoparticles and freezing of a carrier fluid would affect the magnetization and relaxation processes in ferrofluids.
 We demonstrate that the particle blocking and carrier fluid freezing effects play a key role in the formation of glass-like relaxation peaks in ferrofluids.
 The nature of the glass-like relaxation peaks is strongly affected by varying particle size and carrier fluid medium.
 The blocking of magnetic nanoparticles in the frozen state significantly affects the interparticle dipole-dipole interaction, causing characteristic spin-glass-like dynamics.
 A clear correlation between the blocking and freezing temperatures emerges from our studies for the first time (read more).

-Exchange bias in nanostructures is of current interest because of its potential use in spin valves, MRAM circuits, magnetic tunnel junctions, and spintronic devices.
+Exchange bias (EB) in nanostructures is of current interest because of its potential use in spin valves, MRAM circuits, magnetic tunnel junctions, and spintronic devices.
 An issue of fundamental interest is if the surface spin alignment in nanoparticles could be controllably influenced by forming interfaces with metals.
 If this is indeed possible, then it would provide an excellent mechanism to increase the strength of exchange coupling between the surface and core spins in individual nanoparticles, leading to novel magnetic properties.
 We have recently discovered a remarkable EB effect in novel coupled Au-Fe3O4 nanoparticles where one or more ferrimagnetic oxide nanoparticles (Fe3O4) are attached to a non-magnetic metallic core particle (Au).
-Our studies have revealed that the presence of Au strongly influences the alignment of surface spins in coupled Au-Fe3O4 nanoparticles (read more).
-It is demonstrated that magnetic interactions are very complex in these coupled Au-Fe3O4 nanoparticle systems (read more).
+Our studies revealed that the presence of Au strongly influenced the alignment of surface spins in coupled Au-Fe3O4 nanoparticles (read more).
+It has been demonstrated that magnetic interactions are very complex in these coupled Au-Fe3O4 nanoparticle systems (read more).

 5. Magnetism and collective phenomena in complex oxides